Illinois AG Announces Settlement With Company Over Environmental Violations - NewsBreak

 Nurses Union File Unfair Labor Practice Against Joliet Hospital

-Ascension St. Joseph Medical Center formally named AMITA Saint Joseph Medical Center/md.
 The Illinois Nurses Association has filed an unfair labor practice complaint with the National Labor Relations Board against Ascension St. Joseph Medical Center in Joliet.
-Last Friday, October 21st, three nurses were escorted off the campus for complaining...
+Last Friday, October 21st, three nurses were escorted off the campus for complaining about staffing shortages.
+There were supposed to be 10 nurses on staff in the ER and there were only 4.
+There were 51 patients in the ER.

 Who Does and Does Not Support the Workers' Rights Amendment in the 2022 Illinois Election